2. Material accounting policy information

 Income from aviation academy

-Income from aviation academy is recognised on a pro-rata basis over the period as and when services are rendered.
+Income from aviation academy is recognised on a pro¬ rata basis over the period as and when services are rendered.

 Income from non-aeronautical operations

-Non-Aeronautical operations are recognised on accrual basis, net of Goods and Service Tax (GST), and applicable discounts when services are rendered.
+Non-Aeronautical operations are recognised on accrual basis, net of Goods and Services Tax (GST), and applicable discounts when services are rendered.
 The main streams of non - aeronautical revenue includes Duty free retail, Duty paid retail, car parking, retail and retail related services.

 Income from cargo operations